District choice

 Step 1

-Decide whether the weekend wants ease, personality, or campus gravity
+Decide whether the weekend wants ease, personality, or campus focus

 That answer does more work than price band, hotel brand, or one specific restaurant.